Mechanically polished Concrete/MPC Guidelines/Slab Quality

 - Chemical Controls: Controlled water-reducers only.
 Strictly no heavy overdosing of superplasticisers or fluidisers to force an “easy” self-levelling pour.
 Overdosing separates the mix and leaves a gummy, rubbery surface laitance that instantly melts and clogs premium diamond tooling.

-Curing & Local DIY Supplies Warning: Standard water-curing only.
-Do not apply any curing products, chemical compounds, or retail sealers without asking ProSand first.
+- Local DIY Supplies Warning: Do not apply any curing products, chemical compounds, or retail sealers without asking ProSand first.
 The truth is, the local DIY supply shops do not know what they are selling when it comes to mechanical polishing preparation.
 Off-the-shelf retail products create permanent barriers that completely block the liquid densifiers and chemical hardeners we must inject during our polishing stages—effectively ruining our entire refinement process.

 Get In Touch